SaicoBys/sals-shipping/README.md

 # 📦 Sal's Shipping

-Este proyecto calcula el método de envío más económico basado en el peso del paquete.
+This project calculates the most cost-effective shipping method based on the package's weight.

-## 🚀 Características
+## 🚀 Features

-- Calcula el costo de envío terrestre estándar.
+- Calculates the standard ground shipping cost.
-- Calcula el costo de envío por dron.
+- Calculates the drone shipping cost.
-- Compara los costos y determina la opción más económica.
+- Compares all shipping options and determines the most economical one.

-## 📄 Archivo principal
+## 📄 Main File

-- `shipping.py`: Contiene toda la lógica del programa.
+- `shipping.py`: Contains the complete program logic.

-## 💡 Cómo usar
+## 💡 How to Use

-Ejecuta el script en la terminal y proporciona el peso del paquete cuando se solicite.
+Run the script in your terminal and enter the package weight when prompted.